plozium57/Nicotine-Addiction-FiveM/README.md

 - Puke Stimulus after too much nicotine
 - Real addiction (The player is slower and sees less without a cigarette at a distance of 10 minutes and smokes randomly if u have the item "cigarette" and "lighter")
 - Generally realistic cigarettes addiction
+- You 0.70% stronger in gun- and fights after a cigarette (simply activates nord-adrenaline)

 # Resmon / Performance